 Plant some of these plants nearby in your garden to see a big difference while they act as an insect magnet which make them all an excellent candidates for companion planting tomatoes.

-You can find handy tomato growing tips below this companion planting tomatoes guide to help out your tomato growing efforts so be sure to keep reading to the end.
+You can find some handy tomato growing tips below this companion planting tomatoes guide to help out your tomato growing efforts so be sure to keep reading to the end.

 Can I Plant Tomatoes And Cucumbers Next To Each Other?

-It is not recommended to plant tomatoes or any other nightshade family plants and cucumbers next to each other.
+It is not recommended to plant tomatoes or any other nightshade family of plants and cucumbers next to each other.

 It is just not a good idea to plant these plant together in your garden bed.